 A Title VI Analysis has been completed as required by federal requirements and Community Transit’s policy.
 This analysis measures the impacts of this proposal on minority and low-income customers.

-The Public is invited to comment on this Fare Change Proposal August 4 - September 11, 2017.
+The Public was invited to comment on this Fare Change Proposal August 4 - September 11, 2017.

-Comments may be made in-person during the Public Hearing held at the Board of Directors Meeting on Thursday, September 7 at 3 p.m.
-The meeting takes place in the Board Room located at 7100 Hardeson Rd., Everett 98203.
+Comments could also be made in-person during the Public Hearing held at the Board of Directors Meeting on Thursday, September 7, 2017.